KnatteAnka/NodeRED_ESPEASY_AutoDiscovery/Advance.md

 4. "UseDefaultUnit" is a setting if the unit is not found if it should use ValueName
 5. "DefaultUnit" if variable is defined it Replaces ValueName of UseDefaultUnit.
       This is to get around standard behavior that it shows states not as a graph in Home assistant.

+When adding devices look at one of the examples to see how they are declared and build from that or start an issue and tell what you want EE to send and HA to show and what typ of device and i may be able to help.
+See [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) for HA supported devices and parameters.

 # Reset Autodiscovery